LaneCommunityCollege/aspects_monit/README.md

 Default is `True`.
 Set to `False` if you are using a different method of installation, or you do not want to run the package manager tasks every time the role is played.

 ## aspects_monit_run_update
-Overwrite the OS excutable with a file copied from your system.
+Overwrite the OS executable with a file copied from your system.
 Use this to update Monit when the OS repositories are farther behind the current release version than you need.

 Default is `False`.